Thomas-Astade/bitmessaged/model/Components_bitmessaged/Component_bitmessaged/docu/nodeListStrategie.md

 - If a node does not respond, don't try it again for another 15 minutes.
 - Don't stay connected to the same node for more than 1 hour, because we want to find other nodes.
 - Only accept up to 30 new node addresses from one single node.
 So a @ref attack_false_node_provider cannot fool you.
 - Maintain a "value" of a node.
-Add points for talking correct and answering. subtract points for protocol errors and not answering.
+Add points for talking correct and answering.
+Subtract points for protocol errors and not answering.
 - If your node list gets too big, throw away node information.
 Throw away nodes with a low "value" first.
 - Only advertise nodes which you personally did talk to and which did respond at your last try.